jorgensd/dolfinx-tutorial/chapter1/fundamentals.md

 FEniCSx is based on the finite element method, which is a general and efficient mathematical technique for the numerical solution of PDEs.
 The starting point for finite element methods is a PDE expressed in _variational form_.
 For readers not familiar with variational problems, we suggest reading a proper treatment on the finite element method, as this tutorial is meant as a brief introduction to the subject.
-See the original tutorial {cite}`FenicsTutorial` (Chapter 1.6.2).
+See the original tutorial {cite}`fd-FenicsTutorial` (Chapter 1.6.2).

 The basic recipe for turning a PDE into a variational problem is: